 R/T Length of Trail: 2.9 Miles

 Duration of Hike: 1:00

 Pros: Well-defined, easy trail; great river views not far from the trailhead

 Cons: Possibly deep ford on the way to Big Shoals

-Points of Interest: Robinson Creek Falls; Big Shoals
+Points of Interest: Robinson Branch Falls; Big Shoals

 Trail Blaze Color(s): Florida Trail - Blue

 Directions: From White Springs, FL: Follow US Route 41 South for 3 miles.
 Then, turn left onto Lassie Black Street.
 Follow Lassie Black Street for 1.8 miles, and then, turn left onto Morrell Drive.
 Follow Morrell Drive for 1 mile to a cul-de-sac.
 The following is not very obvious: continue straight onto a dirt road that looks like a driveway to a house.
 There should be a sign for "Bell Springs Tract".
 Pass a house on the right and continue down the dirt road to a grassy parking area.
 This is the start of the hike.

 Click the link below to download a .GPX file with a track of this hike.